rrovetto/Space-Policy-Law-Ontology/README.md

 _Alternate title_: The Astronautical Policy and Law Ontology (APoLO), The Spaceflight Policy and Law Ontology (SPoLO)

 ## Description
+_See also the Ontology Requirements Specification Document (purchase links coming soon) for APoLO, as well as for the Space Law Ontology which was build separately with a confined scope to Space Law._

 ### Scope
+APoLO captures concepts and entities from space policy and space law communities, to the extent that they can or should be contained in a single ontology.
+Pending further development, this project may opt for distinct ontologies: one for space policy, and one for space law.
+To date, a sepearte Space Law ontology was built using APoLO as a seed, under a work contract with the Author.

 ### Purpose
+* To support policy and law research and activities in the space domain
+* To explore content search and retrieval of space policy and law data and documents
+* ...

 ### Status
 * In-progress as circumstances permit.
 Subject to revision.